SeeedDocument/Seeed-WiKi/docs/Grove-Digital_Infrared_Temperature_Sensor.md

     Since the sensor is factory calibrated with the digital SMBus compatible interface enabled,but the library is based on a soft i2c library,so you can use any digital pins on any AVR chip to drive the SDA and SCL lines.We use D2 as the SCL pin and D3 as the SDA pin in this demo code.

 4. Upload the code into Arduino.
-Please click [here](/Upload_Code "Upload Code") if you do not know how to upload.
-Note that you should select the correct board type and COM port.
 5. Start up the Serial Monitor.

     You can see :